 - Approach an incline bench press rack that has a barbell set at a comfortable rack height

 - The Incline should be set at 30-45 degrees

 - Retract and squeeze your scapulae together when laying on the bench.

 - Maintain this retracted position throughout the entire lift.
 This is where most people perform the movement incorrectly.

-- Set your grip at a distance that is wider than shoulder width.
+- Set your grip at a distance that is wider than shoulder grip width.
 Keep your pinky fingers within the rings marked on the barbell

 - Always wrap your thumbs completely around the bar

 - Place your feet flat on the floor, directly under your knees, and point your feet straight or angled out up to 45-degrees